 Duke of Edinburgh's Award

 Students are required to organise their own: Volunteering, Skill and Physical Recreation sections and complete these in their own time.
 We offer guidance as to suitable choices but it is up to the student to make the necessary arrangements with clubs or outside agencies.
-Once these sections are complete, students are eligible to join the expedition section, which is organised by the school in the Summer term.

 Participants learn a new skill, or show progress in one in which they are already involved, over a period of at least 3 months.
 Examples are Astronomy, DJ-ing, Car or Bicycle Maintenance, Cookery, growing plants, Chess, Journalism, Music playing and Photography.